CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 There is also a currently unkown `504` error.
 The script has measures to handle this error, but if the data cannot be pulled, retrying will successfully pull the data.
 The script has the capapbility to individually pull specific intersections.

 There are other errors relating to inserting/processing the data on PostgreSQL and requesting the data.
 Instead of an error code, details about these kinds of errors are usually found in the logs and in the traceback.

-All errors the API encounters are logged in the `logging.log` file, and emailed to the user.
-The log also logs the time each intersection is pulled, and the time when each task in PostgreSQL is completed.
-This makes it useful to check if any single processes is causing delays.

 ## Input Files